PaperMC/Starlight/TECHNICAL_DETAILS.md

 This will prevent both light engines from de-initialising the light in the area, and force it to actually propagate increases and decreases.
 Then, in the _same chunk section_, place a glowstone block.
 Console should output the results.
 Remove the glowstone block.
-Again console will output the results.
+Again, console will output the results.
 You should ensure the light sets is exactly 4089, otherwise it implies the output was mixed with noise or wasn't the update you expected.